junesirius/junesirius.github.io/_posts/Supernatural/SPN_Time_Travel/SPN-Time-travel-whole-novel.md

 Three hours later, they watch the villagers tie Rowena onto a burning hot pyre and start lighting the firewood.
 The villagers yell and sing with joy, shouting loudly "Witch" and throwing stones at her.
 Fergus hides behind a tree, crying.

 Dean thinks he might know why Crowley is the way he is now.
-They might just created the King of the Hell themselves.
+They might have just created the King of Hell themselves.

-Cas turns his back to the scene, not wanting to watch anymore.
+Cas turns his back on the scene, not wanting to watch anymore.
 Dean does the same after the first five minutes.

 "This job, our souls, we're damned to Hell."
 Dean murmurs.
-He can still see the burning fire at the back of his eyes even if he's facing the crowd with his back.
+He can still see the burning fire in the back of his eyes even if he's facing the crowd with his back.

 Cas is holding back tears.
 "They are just humans, why are they even more cruel than demons?" he asks Dean.